 Importance of Staging Your Home to Look its Best

 You have something to sell, and buyers are looking for something to buy.
-As a seller, you control the stage, and what buyers will see, so why not direct a masterpiece?
-Our concept of "Lighten-up (declutter), Fix-up and Clean-up" has been a guiding agency principle for getting our MLS listings ready to sell and sold.
-With a near perfect success rate of 95% selling our MLS listings, our system works.
-Quality MLS Photography plays a big roll in helping to create a positive first impression, but great photography depends on a home that is ready to market.
+As a seller, you control the stage and what buyers will see, so why not direct a masterpiece?
+Our concept of "Lighten-up (declutter), Fix-up, and Clean-up" has been a guiding agency principle for getting our MLS listings ready to sell and sold.
+With a near-perfect success rate of 95% selling our MLS listings, our system works.
+Quality MLS Photography plays a big role in creating a positive first impression, but great photography depends on a home that is ready to market.
 The above photo illustrates how 5000K LED lights can brighten interior spaces.
-As a seller, your primary objective is increasing your home's impression value so your home can connect mentally and emotionally with buyers.
-A well prepared, well lighted, properly staged, de-cluttered and sparkling clean home sends all the right inputs a buyer needs to bring an offer.
-Above photo is from a recent ARG listing.
+As a seller, your primary objective is to increase your home's impression value so your home can connect mentally and emotionally with buyers.
+A well-prepared, well-lighted, properly staged, de-cluttered, and sparkling clean home sends all the right inputs a buyer needs to bring an offer.
+The above photo is from a recent ARG listing.
 Click here to view SOLD listing.

 Light is a Seller's Best Friend

 Before a showing, turn on the lights and open the blinds!
-The age-old Realtor® expression, "Light and Bright" is as good advice today, as it ever was.
-In fact, the above photo is a former ARG Listing that switched to 5000K LED's.
+The age-old Realtor® expression, "Light and Bright," is as good advice today as it ever was.
+In fact, the above photo is a former ARG Listing that switched to 5000K LED.
 The owner said it was transformational.
-LED's are also "instant-on," eliminating any warm-up that is inherent with Flouresence Bulbs.
+LEDs are also "instant-on," eliminating any warm-up that is inherent with Fluorescence Bulbs.
 ARG sold that home to the very first showing.
-"Make the impression, that makes the sale" is the advise we have been sharing with clients since 2004.
+"Make the impression, that makes the sale" is the advice we have shared with clients since 2004.